If you have a strategy, then you need a strategic engagement plan.

 Be sure to actively engage with each stakeholder group.
-Write notes from each meeting and send out a summary afterwards by email (it helps you reflect on what they’ve said, and proves that you were genuinely listening to their ideas).
+Write notes from each meeting and send out a summary afterward by email.
+This will help you reflect on what they’ve said, and proves that you were genuinely listening to their ideas.

 1.3 Reflect the feedback in your plan

 You’ll almost certainly get some valuable ideas by implementing this part of your strategic engagement plan.
-Be sure to reflect those ideas in your strategic plan, and then circle back with your stakeholders to clearly show them how their feedback has been incorporated.
-If someone has an idea that you’re not able to incorporate, it’s fine to be upfront with them about that – just let them know why you decided against incorporating their feedback.
+Be sure to reflect those ideas in your strategic plan, then circle back with your stakeholders to show them their feedback was incorporated.
+If someone has an idea that you’re not able to incorporate, it’s fine to be upfront with them about that.
+Let the person know why you decided against incorporating their feedback.
 Most likely they’ll appreciate the fact that you listened and gave due consideration to their ideas, even if you didn’t implement them on this occasion.

 2. Cascading Strategy

 Let’s assume you’ve successfully completed your strategic planning process (we’ve written tons of content on that subject, so check out this guide if you need more help with actually creating your strategic plan).
-The reality is that your plan will still be fairly high level at this stage, and to operationalize it you’re going to need to cascade it throughout your organization.
+The reality is that your plan will still be fairly high level at this stage.
+To operationalize your plan, you’re going to need to cascade it throughout your organization.

-Cascading strategy essentially means taking the high level elements from your strategic plan, assigning them to key people, then working with those people to develop them into more detailed goals, which they in-turn then cascade to their teams – etc etc. A strategy cascade will look something like this:
+Cascading strategy essentially means taking the high level elements from your strategic plan and assigning them to key people, then working with those people to develop them into more detailed goals.
+These people then in-turn cascade their goals to their teams – etc etc. A strategy cascade will look something like this:

-There are systems out there that can help with this process (including our very own Cascade Strategy) but the process for doing this is as follows:
+There are systems out there that can help with this process (including Cascade Strategy) but the process for doing this is as follows: